 Can the TV be fixed?

-In most cases, depending on the availability of replacement parts, your TV can be fixed.
+In most cases, the answer is yes, the TV can be fixed.

 Would it be worth fixing economically?